elewites/ChatAppServer/README.md

 2. I also wanted to explore using non relational databases, MongoDB in this case and the object data modeling library Mongoose.

+# Future Phases

+Currently the server does not save each message sent by the user to the database.

+The only way the database is used, is to store user information.

+This allows the server to have access to user data whenever it is needed.

+However, in later versions of the application, I will store messages sent by the user to the database.

 ## Installation

 The server is deployed to heroku but you can always clone and run it in your local machine.